 The Bottom Line: The Future of Bitcoin ETFs

 As always, do not use this article as investment advice.
 It is only an introduction to Bitcoin ETFs and an explanation of how they work.
-Do your own research and determine if Bitcoin ETFs are a good fit for your portfolio.
+Do your research and determine if spot Bitcoin ETFs are a good fit for your portfolio.

 Stay Savvy!